ExpressLRS/Docs/docs/software/gemini.md

 In Gemini Mode, a TX module simultaneously transmits a packet in two frequencies 40MHz apart for 2.4GHz and ~10MHz apart for 900MHz users.
 The packet separation used is half of the frequency domain selected and will vary a little.
 A true diversity Receiver is used to receive both packets simultaneously.
 Transmitting on 2 separate frequencies provides better interference avoidance and/or mitigation, in a similar way DVDA does by sending repeat packets sequentially on different frequencies.
 This means, the Receiver has an increased chance of receiving the packet.
 This results in a much higher and stable LQ.

+## Setup

+**Via Lua set your Tx AND Rx Antenna Modes to Gemini.**

+Use [Model Config Matching](model-config-match.md) to set the correct antenna mode based on the active Model on the radio. e.g. use Model 5 for single antenna receivers, Model 6 for Gemini-capable receivers.

 ## Introductory Video and Testing

 <figure markdown>